|

 II.
 Special Meetings

-Special meetings of the Board of Trustees may be called by the Chairman of the Board, by four members of the Board, or by the President of the college when approved by the Chairman of the Board.
-All members of the Board shall be notified of the place, date, and time of special meetings as well as the item or items of business to be considered at least three days prior to the meeting, except in cases of emergency.
+Special meetings of the Board of Trustees may be called by the Chairman of the Board or by four members of the Board or by the President of the college when approved by the Chairman of the Board.
+All members of the Board shall be notified of the place, date, and time of special meetings, as well as the item or items of business to be considered at least three days prior to the meeting, except in cases of emergency.
 In instances when the Board member is not notified by telephone or personal contact, a letter addressed to the Board member’s mailing address shall be construed as official notification.

 III.
 Emergency Meetings